htruong/htruong.github.io/about.md

 I believe science and technology can change lives positively -- I am a proponent of Free Software and Open Science.
 I am also interested in the arts, cultures, languages.
 I am a giant nerd.

 Professionally, my day job is software developer at Tesla.
+If you want me to refer you for a job, [please read this](/refer.html).

 More about me: